 Unbeknownst to most, the mural is a still portrait based off actual siblings Tan Yi and Tan Kern.
 Ernest Zacharevic happened to chance upon the siblings while they were frolicking on the bike one fateful day.
 This chance encounter sparked the eventual manifestation of this very signature mural.

 While the children are painted on the wall, the bicycle is real.
-Since its creation in 2012, the mural that is located at the tip of Armenian Street just across China House is rising in popularity from visitors from all over the world.
+Since its creation in 2012, this Penang mural that is located at the tip of Armenian Street just across China House is rising in popularity from visitors from all over the world.
 Even Patrick can’t resist posing with it!

 12. The Giant Cat Mural (Skippy)